 Some of this money is made up by lower grocery bills. (weak argument) Some of this money spent is explained by eating out with work colleagues, building relationships to make our work lives more enjoyable. (still pretty weak) Some of it is because we choose to both work, making more family income, at the expense of having less time to actually make dinner at home. (still an excuse)

 BUT mostly it is because I LIKE IT!

 I like to be waited on, I like eating better food than I can make, I like the four of us eating together and not having to make 4 different meals (the other 3 are picky eaters).
 I like eating ethnic food.
 To my eternal shame, I am not a good cook.
-My Mommy said I could.
+Besides, My Mommy said I could go to restaurants if I want to.
 I am a grown ass man and if I want to blow money on restaurants, I can.

 To sum up, mostly it is an alternate therapy bill.
 I derive both pleasure and relaxation out of the ritual of dining out.
 I look forward to my weekend plans of eating out with friends.
 On a micro level, I look forward to lunch everyday as part of my workday.
 My nuclear family has developed a culture of dining out at least once if not more per week.
 We like it this way.